JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

 }
 ```

 Let's start with explaining some terminology.
 While rr does keep track of elapsed wall clock time (`real_time` above), that notion of "time" is entirely informational.
-Instead, rather than dividing time into hours, seconds and minutes, `rr` divides time into `events`, `tid` (+ serial, not shown and only relevant when tids are re-used) and `ticks`. `events` are a global (over the tree of recorded processes) linear ordering of events that cause external modification to the process' memory (e.g. system calls or signals), whereas `ticks` are a per-task (think per-thread or per-`tid`) measure of forward progress.
+Instead, rather than dividing time into hours, seconds and minutes, `rr` divides time into `events`, `tid` (the kernel's thread id for each task; in circumstances where ids are reused an additional `serial` counter is computed, but not saved) and `ticks`. `events` are a global (over the tree of recorded processes) linear ordering of events that cause external modification to the process' memory (e.g. system calls or signals), whereas `ticks` are a per-task (think per-thread or per-`tid`) measure of forward progress.
 The exact metric depends on the CPU microarchitecture and what measurement hardware is available.
 Valid choices are e.g. `Number of retired instructions` or `Number of retired conditional branches`, but in theory any stable, reliable count of forward progress is sufficient, as long as it uniquely identifies (potentially in conjunction with the register state) a particular point in the execution (e.g. number of retired instructions works trivially and retired conditional branches mostly work, because that count in conjunction with the instruction pointer forms a monotonically increasing pair).

 Alright, so looking at the event log, we basically see reflected what we already knew: It does a bunch of write system calls (to print the episode number), a ton of computation (143 billion conditional branches' worth), and eventually it's supposed to crash.
 We also know that at event `51909` (the last write before the supposed segfault), things in the replay were still mostly on track.
 We can't say whether the memory contents had already diverged, but we at least know that the register state and the number of instructions executed was bitwise identical to what happened during the recording.